-Alexander Bell (seated, centre) was the first Pākehā permitted to settle in Te Rohe Pōtae (the King Country) after it had been closed in the 1860s.
+Alexander Bell (seated, centre) was the first Pākehā permitted to settle in Te Rohe Pōtae (the King Country) after it was closed to Europeans in the 1860s.
 This came about through his marriage to Katarina Te Waihanea, who was born in Taumarunui in the early 1850s.
 She was taken to Wairoa in Hawke's Bay when she was a baby by her adoptive aunt, Mihireia, and uncle, Rangimaihi, and this is where she met Bell.
 On hearing the news of their first-born child, Katarina's father, Te Awhitu, sent a message to Wairoa asking that the family come to Taumarunui, which they did in 1874.
-At first Bell was not permitted to cross into Te Rohe Pōtae.
+At first Bell was not allowed to cross into Te Rohe Pōtae.
 Katarina, Mihireia and Rangimaihi left him at Tokaanu, near Lake Taupō, and travelled on to Taumarunui, where they sought permission for him to enter.
 Rangimaihi returned to Tokaanu 10 days later to bring Bell to Taumarunui.

 Using this item